DataDog/hiring-engineers/answers.md

 http://datadog.rift.ie/metadata

-It's a very basic app, just returning the stirngs as outlined in the Flask app.
+It's a very basic app, just returning the strings as outlined in the Flask app.

 rift.ie is a url I use for personal projects and playing with different frameworks.